arthurfiorette/place/posts/the-cost-of-return-await.md

   ESLint rule.
 </h2>

-A great paradigm of developing large scale applications is to prefer a high level language that speeds up the development stages and is slower at runtime or a mid to lower level language that is faster at runtime but slower to develop.
+A major paradigm of large-scale application development is choosing to code in high-level languages.
+They speed up development stages but with a tradeoff to be slower at runtime.

-With that in mind, many managers and developers prefers the first option, a considerably high level language with some drawbacks at runtime.
-Which, in our case, is `Javascript`.
+Which, in our case, `Javascript` was chosen.

-You may be thinking: _"If I really need performance, I shouldn't be using Javascript"_.
-But, that's not how this literally works.
-NodeJs can be pretty _fastish_ for almost everything.
-The [Techempower](https://www.techempower.com/benchmarks/) benchmark shows that it can handle pretty good results.
+You might be thinking: _"If I really need performance, I should be coding in Rust"_, for example.
+But, that's not how it literally works. _NodeJs_ is fast enough for almost everything, from development to runtime speeds.
+The [Techempower](https://www.techempower.com/benchmarks/) benchmark also shows that it can handle very good results.

-If you could improve just a percent of your code, With a webserver that can only handle ~8k simultaneous requests, that would be 80 more requests that you could've been delivering.
+If you could improve just one percent of your code, for example in a web API, it would be delivering 80 more requests if your server handles around 8K concurrent requests per second.

-And that's leads us to a simple thing that can improve your code:
+And that brings us to the _today's percent_:

-## Awaiting before returning.
+## Awaiting promises before returning.

-A pretty common pattern in Asynchronous Javascript Programming is to create a async function that waits and encapsulates many other async functions calls:
+A very common pattern in **Asynchronous Javascript Programming** is to code functions that waits and wraps many other async function calls:

 ```js
 async function example() {